 Note that, depending on the type of assessment you are creating, certain control features may be unavailable.

-For more information on setting the control features for assessments, please refer to the Perception Version 5 Authoring Guide
+For more information on setting the control features for assessments, see the Perception Version 5 Authoring Guide.

 - Enter the message that will be displayed at the beginning of the assessment and click Next